DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Starring: Joaquin Phoenix, Philip Seymour Hoffman, Amy Adam, Laura Dern, Ambyr Childers, Rami Malek

 Description: Freddie Quell (Joaquin Phoenix), a troubled World War II navy veteran, meets Lancaster Dodd (Phillip Seymour Hoffman), the leader of a religious society known as “The Cause.”
-Dodd brings Quell into the religious movement, and together with his Dodd’s wife (Amy Adams), their family travel and spreads the word of his teachings.
+Dodd brings Quell into the religious movement, and together with Dodd’s wife (Amy Adams), their family travels and spreads the word of his teachings.

 The Master is loosely based on the L. Ron Hubbard and Scientology and other real-life accounts of Anderson associates.

-Regarding its acting, Phoenix and Hoffman deliver award-winning performances of two contrasting characters’ survival based on the dependency of the other’s troubled nature.
+Regarding acting, Phoenix and Hoffman deliver award-winning performances of two contrasting characters’ survival based on the dependency of the other’s troubled nature.

 7. Hard Eight (1996)